voxpupuli/puppet-vault_lookup/README.md

 2. Enable cert auth for Vault
-  Hashicorp’s Vault supports a variety of auth methods that are listed in their documentation; the auth method required for usage with the vault_lookup function is named cert, and can be turned on with the Vault CLI:
+  Hashicorp’s Vault supports a variety of auth methods that are listed in their documentation; the auth method required for usage with the `vault:vault_lookup()` function is named cert, and can be turned on with the Vault CLI:

 ```
 $ vault auth enable cert